tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 7. Instructor Do: The Value of Unique Values (5 min) (High)

+In this activity, students are introduced to the concept of duplicate and unique values, and how to properly remove duplicate records through the use of unique identifiers.

 **File:** [query.sql](Activities/04-Ins_Values_of_Uniques/Solved/query.sql)

 Using the `people` table from the `animals_db` database, insert the duplicate data below into the table, and then visualize the table with the new information.